Thomas Owen (died 1598)

+Career

+Owen served as a Member of Parliament and gained prominence in the legal system, eventually rising to high judicial office.
+His contributions were significant during Elizabethan England, particularly in law and parliamentary matters.

 Early life

 Owen was first son of Richard Owen, merchant of Shrewsbury by Mary, daughter of Thomas Otley of Salop.
 He was educated at Oxford University, (variously stated to have been at Christ Church or Broadgates Hall), gaining a B.A. in 1559.
 He entered Lincoln's Inn to study law in 1562.

 Legal and political career

 Called to the Bar in 1570, Owen served at his Inn of Court as Bencher in 1579, marshal 1582–83, keeper of the Black Book 1586–87, and treasurer 1588–89.

 From about 1583 he was a J.P. for Shropshire and other counties.
 He was a Member (MP) of the Parliament of England for Shrewsbury in 1584, and later Recorder of the borough in 1588–1592; promoted serjeant-at-law in 1589, and Queen's serjeant in 1593; member of the Council in the Marches of Wales 1590; ultimately justice of the common pleas in 1595.